Who decides which animals are endangered?

 Animals considered to be Vulnerable are: Snow leopards, Polar bears, Southern Rockhopper penguins, Giant pandas, Great White sharks, Marine iguanas, and several more.

 How can you help these threatened species?

-Veterinarians across the globe are fighting to preserve these species.
-With your help, the Wild Animal Health Fund can fund more medical studies.
+Animal health is the missing piece in the puzzle of conservation.
+With your help, the Wild Animal Health Fund can fund more medical studies for the zoo animals and wildlife you see pictured.
 These studies are critical for the survival of threatened species.
 View funded studies here.

 100% of every dollar you give to the Wild Animal Health Fund goes to fund research grants like these.